VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * Keep the seats reserved (locked) until the payment is complete.
 This is difficult because you do not know how long the payment process will
-  take: you must reserve (lock) the seats for an indeterminate period while you wait for the registrant to complete the payment.
+  take: you must reserve (lock) the seats for an indeterminate period while you wait for the Registrant to complete the payment.

-The team chose to allow for the possibility that a registrant could pay for seats only to find that they are no longer available; in addition to being very unlikely to happen in practice (a timeout occurring while a registrant is paying for the very last seats), this approach has the least impact on the system because it doesn't require a long-term reservation (lock) on any seats.
+The team chose to allow for the possibility that a Registrant could pay for seats only to find that they are no longer available; in addition to being very unlikely to happen in practice (a timeout occurring while a Registrant is paying for the very last seats), this approach has the least impact on the system because it doesn't require a long-term reservation (lock) on any seats.